NEW YORK YEARLY MEETING—CORPORATION AND TRUSTEES (2015)

 Functions & Activities

 The Yearly Meeting assigns to a Board of Trustees all business matters relating to property transactions, including specific management of bequests and deeds of trusts received by the Yearly Meeting in a fiduciary capacity.
 It has adopted By-laws for Trustees (see Faith and Practice), which prescribe the duties of trustees and general regulations for conduct of their business.
-These include appointment of their own officers, consisting of a clerk/president, a secretary, and a treasurer of trustees, and the appointment within their number of an investment committee for interim supervision and decisions concerning the investment of funds.
+These include appointment of their own officers, consisting of a clerk/president, a secretary, and a financial clerk of trustees, and the appointment within their number of an investment committee for interim supervision and decisions concerning the investment of funds.

 Organization & Method of Appointment